Zipcoder/reveal-slides.tcus/md/collections-part2.md

 -
 -
 ### Views which validate elements for type before insertion
-* constructs a view of the collection; the view’s methods throw a ClassCastException if an element of the wrong type is inserted.
+* Each of the following views' methods throw a `ClassCastException` if an element of the wrong type is inserted.
 <font size = 6>
 * `Collection checkedCollection(Collection, Class elementType)`* `List checkedList(List, Class elementType)`
 * `Set checkedSet(Set, Class elementType)`